Inherited Ancient Cypriot Artifacts? A Guide to Legally and Ethically Selling Your Collection

 How We Can Help with Your Cypriot Collection

 AncientCyprus.com focuses on the archaeology of Cyprus and the Levant.
-We often hear from individuals who've inherited Cypriot antiquities and feel lost about what to do.
+We often hear from individuals who have inherited Cypriot antiquities and feel lost about what to do.
 Unlike some institutions, we are open to discussing privately held collections and advising on responsible, legal, and ethical options.
+Our guidance is free, rooted in our mission to educate and to promote the ethical stewardship of cultural heritage.
+We can help you:

-- Identify your Cypriot artifacts.
+- Identify your Cypriot artifacts

-- Understand the relevant provenance and legal issues.
+- Understand the relevant provenance and legal issues

-- Research the history of your pieces.
+- Research the history of your pieces

-- Explore options like donation or repatriation.
+- Explore options like donation or repatriation